MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 ## Installation

 Clone the Brain Observatory Toolbox repository using `git`, or download a release as a `.zip` file.
-Add the base directory to the `matlab` path; *do not* add the directory `+bot` to the matlab path.
+Add the base directory to the `MATLAB` path; *do not* add the directory `+bot` to the MATLAB path.

 #### Additional requirements

 Some aspects of the toolbox make use of accelerated `.mex` files, and therefore require `mex` to be configured.
-These files will be compiled automatically when needed; if `mex` is not available, then `matlab` native versions will be used.
+These files will be compiled automatically when needed; if `mex` is not available, then `MATLAB` native versions will be used.

 #### Privacy information